itpp-labs/mail-addons/mail_archives/README.rst

 Mail Archives
 =============

-Display archive channel which contain read messages
+Adds Archive menu, which shows all messages

 Usage
 -----
-Click by archive menu item and receive read messages (having attribute read = true)
+Click by archive menu item and receive all messages

 Further information
 -------------------